It’s all about Who You Nose.

 A STAR IS BORN all right – Bradley Cooper!

-Passion bleeds off the screen in the fourth filmic iteration of A STAR IS BORN!
-A scintillating, vibrant tale of a talented young singer (played by Lady Gaga) discovered by a road-weary veteran rock star (Cooper), and finding herself on the pathway to stardom.
+Passion bleeds off the screen in this scintillating, vibrant telling of a talented young singer (Lady Gaga) who finds herself on the pathway to stardom after she is discovered by a road-weary veteran rock star (Cooper) on the decline.

 Movie grabs us by the pussy in its first frames as it opens onstage with Jackson Maine (Cooper) flailing at his guitar in wild abandon.
 Cooper’s got the weather-beaten look of a road dog; he’s got the untucked street clothes, the Eddie Vedder hairdo (which implies tortured artiste), and a playing style that makes us believe he was never classically trained, but schooled on the streets.
 (According to a guitarist friend of mine, his acoustic playing looks fine, but his lead guitarwork just plain sucks!)
 He bangs on a single bent note over and over (using a completely incorrect technique!), then launches into a righteous rock riff (Black Eyes) – and his vocals ain’t half bad!